If you suspect you may have gum disease, would you consider using coconut oil to treat your gum disease?

 Oil pulling does not reverse the effects of tooth decay, and it’s important that if you already experience slight gum discomforts, it is best to seek professional help.

 Keep searching until you find one method or product that you are most comfortable with, and works for you.
-It may take time, but there will be one that will end up as your favourite and you will become a loyal user of it.
+It may take time, but there will be one that will end up as your favorite and you will become a loyal user of it.

-Perhaps you may prefer a store-made option instead of trying to create your own.
-If you have any questions or suggestions or have tried oil pulling, I will be happy to hear from you.
+I will be happy to hear from you.
 Share them in the box below.